 Super exciting news for the Ubuntu and Linux community!
-News has just been announced that the Alpha version of a new Skype for Linux has been launched!
+News has just been announced that the Beta version of a new Skype for Linux has been launched!

-The Alpha version of Skype for Linux uses the next generation of calling architecture, which allows you to call your friends and family on the latest versions of Skype on Windows, Mac, iOS and Android.
+The Beta version of Skype for Linux uses the next generation of calling architecture, which allows you to call your friends and family on the latest versions of Skype on Windows, Mac, iOS and Android.
+The updated Beta add Calls to mobiles and landlines with Skype credit, one-to-one video calls can be made from Ubuntu to Skype users the latest versions of Skype for Android, iOS, Windows, and Mac.
+Ubuntu users can now view shared screens from other Skype desktop clients (Windows 7.33 and above, Mac 7.46 and above) and Unity launcher now shows the number of unread conversations, online contacts in contact list now include Away and Do Not Disturb statuses.
 However, you won’t be able to make or receive calls to and from the previous versions of Skype for Linux (22.214.171.124).

 We’re thrilled by this news as Skype reaches over 300 million users around the world!
 Today’s news shows the strength and importance of the Linux desktop and also Ubuntu as the main player in this field, with 80% share in the Linux desktop market.

 Head over to Skype’s Community page to find out more here.